Underage DUI Attorney in The Woodlands

 - DWI Education Program: Mandatory 12-hour program.

-- Ignition Interlock Device (IID): Often imposed as a condition of bond or probation.
+- Ignition Interlock Device (IID): Often required as a condition of bond or probation.

-- Probation: Up to two years, with conditions such as community service, attendance at Victim Impact Panels (MADD), and drug/alcohol assessments.
+- Probation: Up to two years, with conditions that can include community service, Victim Impact Panels, and drug and alcohol assessments.

 Collateral Consequences of a Juvenile DWI Conviction